eamsen/superblame/README.md

 # Superblame

 ### About
-Superblame helps you finding the best reviewer for a patch.
+Superblame is a simple recommendation system used to find a suitable reviewer for your patch.

 ### Version Control Support
 * Git